susanasierrac/TopicsBM/README.md

 # TopicsBM
-Before running the code please create an API key at https://fredaccount.stlouisfed.org/apikey to retrieve data from the Federal Reserve Flow of Funds and introduce it in line 12 of the code.
+This is a repication exercise on the domestic model by Bruno & Shin (2015).
+The code is found in the file "VAR fred.r" Before running the code please create an API key at https://fredaccount.stlouisfed.org/apikey to retrieve data from the Federal Reserve Flow of Funds and introduce it in line 12 of the code.

 # References